MarcianoAnunciacao/MarcianoAnunciacao/README.md

 # Hi there 👋

-My name is Marciano, Im a 40-year-old Backend Engineer with 11 years of experience, most of this time I spent working with Java and JDK technologies, in the last 2 years and a half I worked with Kotlin, Python and AWS to built microservices.
+My name is Marciano, Im a 40-year-old Backend Engineer with 11 years of experience, most of this time I spent working with Java and JDK technologies, in the last 2 years and a half I worked with Kotlin, Python and AWS building microservices.

 I like to work in multi programming languages and technologies environments to keep learning things and feed my curiosity.